Omiki: Types and brewing methods

 The origin of amazake dates back to the Kofun period, and there is a description in "Nihon Shoki" about Amazake, which is said to be the origin of amazake.

 According to the Engi-shiki, white sake is brewed from rice grown in Kanda and strained as it is, while black sake is made by adding burned ashes of clerodendrum trichotomum roots to white sake and coloring it black.

 Today, a combination of clear sake and cloudy sake (nigori) is often used as a substitute for white and black sake.
 In the past, sacred sake was home-brewed by Shinto shrines and their parishioners.
 Nowadays, however, due to restrictions in the Liquor Tax Law, Ise Grand Shrines are required to obtain a license to brew sake and nigori from the tax office.
 Ise Grand Shrine, which has a license to brew sake and a permit from the tax office to brew doburoku.

 In Japan, it has been customary since ancient times to make doburoku and offer it to the gods to pray for a good harvest in the coming year, and even today, more than 40 shrines hold Doburoku Matsuri, etc. As a rule, it is forbidden to take doburoku out of the premises of a Shinto shrine.

 In Kumamoto Prefecture, the Katō Shrine next to Kumamoto Castle in Kumamoto City uses the local tradition of Akumochizake as its sacred wine.

 Omiki other than Japanese sake

 At Dazaifu Tenmangū in Dazaifu City, Fukuoka, umeshu produced by Nikka Whisky Distilling's Moji factory is used as a sacred wine in honor of the legend of Tobi Ume.

-In areas where grape cultivation is popular, wine is dedicated as a sacred wine at the Ichinomiya Asama Shrine in Yamanashi Prefecture, Fuefuki City, and Osaka Prefecture, and red wine is served as a sacred wine on the third day of the New Year at the Konda Hachimangu in Habikino City.
+In areas where grape cultivation is popular, wine is dedicated as a sacred wine at the Ichinomiya Asama Shrine in Yamanashi Prefecture, Fuefuki City, and Osaka Prefecture, and red wine is served as a sacred wine on the third day of the New Year at the Honda Hachiman Shrine in Habikino City.
 At the shrine, it is called (日の丸神酒, hinomaru miki) because the red wine pooled on a white plate appears similar to the Japanese flag.